by Andrea M. Darcy

 And again, you can also work with a psychotherapist that helps you integrate and expand your spiritual life.
 Types of therapy to try here include:

 Would you like to try a psychotherapy that helps you with your spiritual life?
-Harley therapy puts you in touch with London-based therapists, as well as Skype therapists who can help you wherever you are.
+Harley therapy puts you in touch with transpersonal therapists in central London who can also work with you online.

 Andrea M. Darcy is a mental health and wellbeing expert and personal development teacher.
 With training in person-centred counselling and coaching, she always integrates the spiritual into her work with others.
 Find her on Instagram @am_darcy